incert17/modular-tg-bot/README.md

-# 🤖 Modular Telegram Bot Framework
+# 🤖 Modular Telegram Bot

-A highly modular, production-ready Telegram bot framework that allows developers to easily add new features as separate modules without modifying the core bot code.
-Designed for seamless deployment across serverless platforms (Vercel, Cloudflare Workers) and traditional servers (Railway, Render, Docker).
+A clumsy attempt at a modular Telegram bot.

 ## ✨ Features